NCAR/wrf_hydro_nwm_public/.github/PULL_REQUEST_TEMPLATE.md

 DESCRIPTION OF CHANGES: One or more paragraphs describing problem, solution, and required changes.

-ISSUE: For use when this PR closes an issue.
-For issue number 123
+ISSUE: The GitHub Issue that this PR addresses.
+For issue number 123, it would be:
 ```
 Fixes #123
 ```